zeidk/seri_workshop_demo/docs/getting_started/installation.rst

 .. admonition:: Requirements
   :class: attention

-    The instructions provided on this page require ROS 2 Galactic.
+    The instructions provided on this page are for Ubuntu 20.04 and ROS 2 Galactic.

     - See the `ROS2 Galactic installation instructions <https://docs.ros.org/en/galactic/Installation.html>`_ for more information.